Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

       vi   signupuser : For calling server API to register username

 ###2.
 Actions related to Groups:

-      Following actions are related to fetch and create groups/departments.
-      They will return group details to reducer
+Following actions are related to fetch and create groups/departments.They will return group details to reducer

       i.  getusergroups : Calls server api to fetch agent's group information ii. getcustomergroups : This is without-token version of getting grouplist for Chat widget